FAIRmat-NFDI/pynxtools/docs/tutorial/build-a-reader.md

 | `short_description` | one-liner | `My first pynxtools reader` |
 | All others | optional | press Enter to accept defaults |

+Note that the template allows for many more optional features in your `pynxtools` plugin.
+We are working on those in separate tutorials.

 This creates the directory `pynxtools-simple/`.
 Enter it:

 ```bash